selimgokirmak/Nuernberg-Messe-Supported-Events/README.md

 ## 🔎 Testing Exhibitor List URLs for FREE

+- Since I have multiple exhibitor list scraper actors for different types of trade event websites, it might be hard to find the correct actor for your exhibitor list URL.

-Use [**Exhibitor List Scrapers Router & URL Tester**](https://apify.com/skython/exhibitor-list-scrapers-router) actor to test your exhibitor list URLs **for FREE** and see which scraper can process them.
+- Use [**Exhibitor List Scrapers Router & URL Tester**](https://console.apify.com/actors/PQ2HmPYNoLLjOR3Ew/input) actor to test your exhibitor list URLs **for FREE** and see which scraper can process them.

 ## 👇 Check My Other Exhibitor List Scrapers